-We Performed an Informal Poll to Understand the ‘8 Most Common FSBO Mistakes’ and Here’s What We Found
+We Performed an Informal Poll to Understand Some of the Typical For Sale By Owner Mistakes’

-FSBO is an acronym for the phrase “for-sale-by-owner”.
-It often is used to note the type of home sale.
+The phrase “for sale by owner” is often used to note the type of home sale.
 With a home, the sale typically comes through an agent, retailer or broker.
 So, the FSBO designation is important in housing.
-This is unlike many other consumer products such as autos, appliances and electronics that quite often are sold by owners.
+This is unlike many other consumer products such as autos, appliances, and electronics that quite often are sold by owners.